How Can You Change the Ownership Percentage of an LLC?

 Once you establish the ownership percentages, you can adjust them through a vote of the members or an amendment to the operating agreement.

-However, note that changing ownership percentages may have tax implications, and you should consult with a legal or financial professional.
+However, note that changing ownership percentages may have tax implications, and we recommend consulting with your legal or financial professional.

 Here are some of the most common reasons to change the ownership level of an LLC: